-7407 An aluminium sculpture in the form of a stretching usagi (hare).
+7407 An aluminium sculpture in the form of a stylised usagi (hare).

 Japan 20th century Shōwa period

 Dimensions: H. 9½” x W. 7¾” x D. 3¾” (23.5cm x 19.5cm x 9cm)

 Kobayashi Shōmin (1912-1994) was originally from Aomori prefecture in Northern Honshū, and later lived and worked in Kyoto.
 In 1941 he exhibited his work at Nitten (The Japan Fine Arts Exhibition) and went on to become a Nitten judge.

 Kobayashi started metalworking at a young age in Kyoto under Kuroi Kōmin.
 Both men came originally from Aomori.
 He received the last character of his name ‘min’ from his teacher.

 He was accepted at the Nitten in 1940 where his work was bought for the first time by the Japanese government.
 Thereafter he exhibited at this show every year winning two major prizes in 1953 and 1963.
 He was a judge at this exhibition in 1940 and served in the same in the same role for other public exhibitions orginised by Shiga City and Ōtsu city.
 In 1977 Kobayashi held a joint exhibition in Aomori with his three sons, who show their artistic talents in three different fields: cast metalwork, pottery and textile dyeing.

 Utilising the unconventional medium of aluminium, Kobayahsi created original works inlaid with copper and brass wire mesh.